EmotionCognitionLab/pacedb-csf/README.md

 In the client directory, run npm install.

-[ TBD: All of the setup on the AWS side.]
+Follow the instructions in server/setup/README.md to set up all of the server-side resources you will need.

 # Running
 In the client directory, use ng serve -e local to run the app using your local environment settings.